Despacito: Other remixes and cover versions

 The first two official remixes for "Despacito" were released on March 17, 2017: a solo pop version by Fonsi and a salsa version featuring vocals by Puerto Rican musician Víctor Manuelle.
 Two other remixes were released on May 5, 2017: an electronic dance version produced by American trio Major Lazer and Colombian DJ MOSKA and an urban version remixed by Colombian producer Sky.
 A Portuguese-language version written by Erika Ender and performed by Luis Fonsi featuring Brazilian singer Israel Novaes was released on July 14, 2017.
 A banda version by Luis Fonsi with Mexican group La Bandononona Clave Nueva De Max Peraza was released on September 1, 2017.
 A Spanish/Mandarin version by Luis Fonsi and Singaporean singer-songwriter JJ Lin was released on January 26, 2018.
 A Norwegian version was released by Carina Dahl and Adrian Jørgensen in February 2018.
 This version was certified Gold by IFPI Norway in 2019 and Platinum in 2021.

 The song has been covered by a wide range of artists around the world, including Korean singer J.Fla, a classical crossover by Croatian-based duo 2Cellos, a metal version by Norwegian musician Leo Moracchioli, a piano version by Hungarian pianist and world record-holder Peter Bence, an acoustic version by American band Boyce Avenue and a Broadway-style cover by American musical collective group Postmodern Jukebox.
-These covers garnered between seven and 47 million views on YouTube except for J.Fla's video, which has 172 million views.
+These covers garnered between seven and 47 million views on YouTube except for J.Fla's video, which has 217 million views.
 Leo Moracchioli's version peaked at number 35 on the Hungarian Single Top 40 chart on August 10, 2017.
+In 2017, American-Greek parody artist So Tiri released a viral Greek-language parody titled "Thes pastitsio" on his YouTube channel.
+"Weird Al" Yankovic covered the song as a part of his 2024 polka medley "Polkamania!".